Last Updated on August 15, 2022 by Alexander Burgemeester

 - Loneliness – this might be because abusers try to isolate their victims.
-But there’s another factor here – which is that relationships with narcissists can often lonely, due to how one-way they are.
+But there’s another factor here – that relationships with narcissists are often lonely, due to how one-way they are.

 - They compromise their own preferences and values to please the narcissist.
-For example, a narcissistic mother may push their daughter down a career path that they don’t really like, or a narcissistic husband may pressure their wife into sexual activities she’s not comfortable with.
+For example, a narcissistic mother may push their daughter down a career path they don’t like, or a narcissistic husband may pressure their wife into sexual activities she’s uncomfortable with.

-Perhaps it is these aspects of narcissistic abuse that make people see it as a syndrome in its own right, as opposed to a combination of disorders like complex PTSD, anxiety, depression, and stress.
+Perhaps these aspects of narcissistic abuse make people see it as a syndrome in its own right, as opposed to a combination of disorders like complex PTSD, anxiety, depression, and stress.

 However, critics might argue that these symptoms do occur in other situation of abuse, such as due to abusive sociopaths.

 What does narcissistic abuse feel like?

 How do victims of narcissists feel?
 The above descriptions of narcissistic abuse are a little clinical and don’t capture the essence of what people experience.